What is reverse logistics?

 Let’s take a look at some of the most pressing questions around reverse logistics, and how to implement an effective reverse logistics solution that increases value recovery and reduces logistics costs.

-Are there different types of reverse logistics?
+Are there different types of reverse logistics processes?

 Reverse logistics systems can be divided into two types: planned and on demand.